Kids Blossom OT (Standard)

 Meet Kylie

-Kylie has a Bachelor of Occupational Therapy (Hons Research Class I) and is experienced working in a variety of settings, including the community, hospitals, private practice, and schools.
-Kylie has worked with adults and children of all ages, however has a special interest in paediatric practice, neurodevelopment and sensory integration.
-Kylie has completed post graduate training in CLASI-Certificates in Ayres Sensory Integration, and is currently undertaking further post graduate studies in neuro-science and youth mental health, at the University of the Sunshine Coast.
+Kylie holds a Bachelor of Occupational Therapy (Hons, Research Class I) and has experience working across a range of settings including community services, hospitals, private practice, and schools.
+While she has supported adults and children of all ages, Kylie has a special interest in paediatrics, neurodevelopment, and sensory integration.

 Get Started